kalyani234/AI_Agents_Projects/README.md

-# 1. AI-Powered Automated QA Workflow in n8n
+# 1. AI-Powered Automated QA Workflow using n8n

 ## Project Overview
 This project automates the analysis, reporting, and tracking of automated test results using n8n, Gmail, OpenAI, PostgreSQL, Jira, and Slack.